What does Turning Green hope to accomplish?

 Why go green?

 Take a moment to reflect on how all of your product use, consumption, and surroundings affect your body.
 This takes a direct toll on human and environmental health.
-Products and practices are increasingly untested and unprotected, so by looking at our lifestyles, schools, and communities through a critical lens, we learn to examine the cause and effects of personal actions.
+Products and practices are increasingly untested and unprotected, so by looking at our lifestyles, campuses, and communities through a critical lens, we learn to examine the cause and effects of personal actions.
 How can we incorporate a thoughtful approach that nurtures, rather than harms, ourselves and the earth?

-How did Teens Turning Green begin?
+How did Turning Green begin?

-What topics does TTG focus on?
+What topics does TG focus on?

 Do I have to be eco-friendly to participate?